Converse with mountains and text overlay with academic year and Undergraduate Catalog

 • Receive support services including academic seminars, individual surveys and assessments, tutoring services as needed, GRE preparation.

-• Opportunities to attend local, regional, and national conferences to present research.**
+• Have opportunities to attend local, regional, and national conferences to present research.*

 • Receive financial education and counseling including individual financial counseling services, a money management seminar, and a seminar on graduate and doctoral program funding alternatives.